 Great Egret Marsh Preserve comes alive with migratory bird activity this time of year.
 Birders will love trying to spot any one of a number of warblers that utilize the preserve, including the American Redstart, Blackburnian, Magnolia, and Black-and-white Warblers.
 Expect to find a large number of waterfowl species like great egrets, which congregate here in abundance.
 Also, look to see if osprey are using our new nesting tower.

 Enjoy the 1.2 mile loop trail around the preserve or take your kayak out from the put-in to get a closer look at water fowl.

-Our work along the coasts of Lake Erie include combating invasive species and restoring these important lands to healthy wetlands and coastal habitats that will in turn help protect Lake Erie.
+Our work along the coasts of Lake Erie include combating invasive species and restoring these important lands into healthy wetlands and coastal habitats.
+These restoration projects will in turn help protect Lake Erie.

 In spring, visit Kitty Todd Preserve to watch for flowering plant species like wild lupine, which hosts larvae of the endangered Karner blue butterfly.
 Plan to take at least one guided hike this season to get a better understanding of the ecology of Kitty Todd.
 These are scheduled every first Saturday of the month from May through October.

 The 1,000-acre Kitty Todd Preserve is a centerpiece of the Oak Openings Region and is a model of land management practices for the region.
 Enjoy the 3 mile loop trail to see several different habitat types within one preserve.

 Residential and industrial development in the area has resulted in habitat loss and fragmentation.
 The Conservancy has been working to combat these threats through land acquisition, landowner education for oak openings habitat management, and restoration efforts.